-- 3.4.9.1 The Applicant shall follow the guidelines for evaluating and assessing potential land contamination issue as stated in sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.9.2 The assessment of the potential land contamination issue shall follow the detailed requirements given in Appendix E2.
+- 3.4.9.1 If any previous contaminating land uses with the potential to cause land contamination as stated in Sections 3.1 and 3.2 of Annex 19 in the TM is identified, the Applicant shall follow the guidelines for evaluating and assessing potential land contamination issue as stated in sections 3.1 and 3.2 of Annex 19 of the TM. - 3.4.9.2 The assessment of the potential land contamination issue of the Project, if needed, shall follow the detailed requirements given in Appendix E2.

-3.4.10 Ecological Impact (Terrestrial)
+3.4.10 Ecological Impact [Terrestrial and Marine/Aquatic]

-- 3.4.10.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impact as stated in Annexes 8 and 16 of the TM. - 3.4.10.2The study area for the purpose of the terrestrial ecological impact assessment shall include all areas within 500 metres distance from the boundary of the Project site and the areas likely to be impacted by the Project.
-The assessment shall include but not limited to the avifauna in areas such as Kowloon Park, New Yau Ma Tei Typhoon Shelter and Victoria Harbour. - 3.4.10.3The ecological impact assessment shall follow the detailed technical requirements given in Appendix F. - 3.4.11 Fisheries Impact (applicable if the dredging works associated with the construction of the optional piers/floating 'art' pontoon will be involved in the Project) - 3.4.11.1The Applicant shall follow the criteria and guidelines for evaluating and assessing fisheries impact as stated in Annexes 9 and 17 of the TM. - 3.4.11.2The study area for the fisheries impact assessment shall be the same as that for the water quality impact assessment and include any other areas likely to be impacted by the Project.
-Special attention shall be given to the loss or disturbance of fishing ground within the study area. - 3.4.11.3The fisheries impact assessment for the construction and operation of the Project shall follow the detailed technical requirements given in Appendix G.
+- 3.4.10.1 The Applicant shall follow the criteria and guidelines for evaluating and assessing ecological impact as stated in Annexes 8 and 16 of the TM. - 3.4.10.2 The study area for the purpose of the terrestrial and marine/aquatic ecological impact assessment shall include areas within 500 metres distance from the boundary of the Project site and any other areas likely to be impacted by the Project.
+The Applicant shall address the potential ecological impacts, including but not limited to the potential ecological impacts on habitats such as shrubland, woodland, ponds, streams and coral communities located within or close to the Project, in particular the potential impacts on the roosting and breeding grounds for ardeids caused by the clearance of shurbland, woodland and vegetation areas for accommodating the Project and the potential impacts caused by the re-provision of streams as proposed under the Project. - 3.4.10.3 The ecological impact assessment shall follow the detailed technical requirements given in Appendix F.